 Chiang Mai is blessed with pristine natural resources including mountains, waterfalls, and rivers.
 I find the presence of numerous hill tribes that feature a wealth of unique cultures enhances Chiang Mai’s.

-Hill tribe trekking, often combined with river rafting and elephant riding has always been one of Chiang Mai’s grea tourist attractions.
-With such a diverse range of attractions and an equally grand selection of dining and accommodation options I think that my Chiang Mai is a place to enjoy the ultimate experience.
+Hill tribe trekking, often combined with river rafting and elephant riding has always been one of Chiang Mai’s great tourist attractions.
+With such a diverse range of attractions and an equally grand selection of dining and accommodation options, I think that my Chiang Mai is a place to enjoy the ultimate experience.
 And it is a great place to live as a full-time expat.

 Thanks to Tourism Thailand for some of this information.
 You can find out more about Northern Thailand and Chiang Mai at: http://www.tourismthailand.org/About-Thailand/Destination/North

-The Tourism Authority of Thailand (TAT) divides the country into five regions for tourism purposes – so if you interested about more of Thailand check these out – its worth the time.
+The Tourism Authority of Thailand (TAT) divides the country into five regions for tourism purposes – so if you interested in more of Thailand check these out – its worth the time.